ishwarrimal/frontend-interview-preps/Web Fundamentals/Basics/README.md

 ## What are states?

-I have explained this in detail here: [What the hell is state in web application](https://ishwar-rimal.medium.com/what-the-hell-is-state-in-web-applications-f529aa4cf6e1) Please go through it.
+I have explained this in detail here: [What the hell is a state in web application](https://ishwar-rimal.medium.com/what-the-hell-is-state-in-web-applications-f529aa4cf6e1) Please go through it.

 ## Working of a browser